oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 *   Abort migration: current behavior
 *   Switch to hard limit for downtime: very high downtime (like 90 seconds) and if does not help, abort
 *   Turn to post-copy mode.
 Please note that the migration always starts as pre-copy; turning to post copy can be triggered only during migration.
-We are making use of this by starting by safe pre-copy and if stalling, migrate the last bit using post-copy
+We are making use of this by starting by safe pre-copy and if stalling, migrate the last bit using post-copy.
+The turn to post copy is a terminal state, after this VM is paused on the source so no more monitoring of the source is needed

 #### Specific Policies